 Plants for Bugs is a four-year study into wildlife gardening, which was undertaken at RHS Garden Wisley in Surrey, and supported by the Wildlife Gardening Forum.

-It is a unique study as it is the first ever designed field experiment to test whether the geographical origin (‘nativeness’) of garden plants affects the abundance and diversity of invertebrates (wildlife) they support.
+A unique field experiment to test whether the geographical origin (‘nativeness’) of garden plants affects the abundance and diversity of invertebrates (wildlife) they support.

 Why do we need the research?

 Biodiversity is being reduced on a global scale – but the good news is that gardens provide a haven for some species.
-Wildlife gardening is not just about putting up bird boxes or ladybird houses – growing plants is just as important.
-These create a habitat for all sorts of insects and can be an important food source for one or more stages in their life cycles.
+Wildlife gardening is not just about putting up bird boxes or bug hotels – growing plants is just as important.

 It’s confusing to know what is best to plant.
-Some advice suggests only British native plants are good for wildlife.
-Other advice lists specific plants, but these might include a mixture of natives such as foxglove and non-natives such as buddleja.
+Some advice suggests only UK native plants are good for wildlife.
+Other advice lists specific plants, but these might include a mixture of natives such as foxgloves and non-natives such as buddleia.

 We realised new research was needed to look into the question of whether the geographical origin of a garden plant is a significant factor in biodiversity richness.
 An average garden contains around 70% non-native plants to just 30% British native plants.
 Data from the Plants for Bugs study is beginning to reveal if there are any recordable differences in invertebrate numbers and species between these plant groups.
 This will allow us to help gardeners make informed plant choices when gardening for wildlife.